Insulin Interactions

 Insulin + alcohol

-criticalAlcohol suppresses hepatic gluconeogenesis, removing a key safety net against low blood sugar; insulin lowers glucose directly.
-Combined, they can cause severe, prolonged, and delayed hypoglycemia, especially when drinking on an empty stomach or overnight.
+criticalAlcohol suppresses the liver's production of new glucose (gluconeogenesis), removing a key safety net against low blood sugar, while insulin lowers glucose directly.
+Combined, they can cause severe, prolonged, and delayed hypoglycemia, especially when drinking on an empty stomach or in the evening.

 Insulin + chromium